Code-Institute-Submissions/EiriniChalatsiadou-project3/README.md

     - Fast mathematical operations over arrays
     - Linear Algebra, Fourier Transforms, Random Number Generation
     - OS : for the clear terminal function.
+    - Colorama: used to produce colored terminal text and cursor positioning on Unix and Macs.
+    - ascii-magic 2.3.0: used to add an image to the terminal

  - ### **DATA**
    I used the data for my program from [NBA_2021-22_totals](https://www.basketball-reference.com/leagues/NBA_2022_totals.html)